Skip to main content

 MaxDistance100The furthest the player can be from the DistancePivot before the Gradient Parts will pause to improve performance.

-RefreshRate30How many times per second the Gradient Parts will update their color.
+RefreshRate30How many times per second the Gradient Parts will update.

-TickOffset0The offset in seconds for the color shifting calculation.
+TickOffset0The offset in seconds for the shifting calculation.

 Throttle64The part throttle limit.
 If there are more parts in a Gradient Parts group than the configured maximum, there will be a 1 frame delay every that amount of parts to improve performance.